LAW SCHOOL RANKING

 U.S. NEWS AND WORLD REPORT

-Just missing the Top 100 (and falling into Tier 3) is quite a fall as is missing Tier 3 (and falling into Tier 4).
-Perhaps U.S. News & World Report should indicate the law schools that are "Bubbling under the Top 100" and the law schools that are "Bubbling under the Third Tier."
+Falling short of the Top 145 (ipso facto, falling into Tier 4) is quite a fall since the 45 law schools in Tier 4 are unordered.
+Perhaps U.S. News & World Report should indicate the law schools that are "Bubbling under the Top 145." .

 TOP LAW SCHOOL